BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/rpsTrigrams/instructions.md

 ## Trigram Chart

-REMEMBER: When finished, you will show Mr Riley your chart AND your Rock Paper Scissors project.
+REMEMBER: When finished, you will record a demo video showing Mr Riley both your chart AND your Rock Paper Scissors project.

 ### What is a trigram?